 Why Your Organisation Needs an Accessibility Audit

-In New Zealand, accessibility is more than a legal requirement for government.
+In New Zealand, accessibility is more than a legal requirement.
 It is a cornerstone of effective, inclusive and trustworthy digital services.
 Making services accessible is part of government’s core mission: ensuring everyone, regardless of ability, can engage with important content, complete necessary forms and access vital information.

 An accessibility audit provides a knowledgeable, independent assessment of your digital services.
 It reveals gaps that may otherwise go unnoticed and gives organisations a clear view of their accessibility status.
 In an environment where public scrutiny is high and digital expectations are rising, this transparency is not optional.
 It is strategic, practical and essential for managing risk, improving user experience and demonstrating accountability.